The Management

 of interviewers toward the process (a significant factor in success)

-many more opinions are involved, the number of candidates required
+Since many more opinions are involved, the number of

-up-front can be huge since a greater number will be disqualified in the
+candidates required up-front is usually larger since a greater number will be disqualified in the

-process – for narrow sectors the number required may be more than are
+process – for many niche sectors the number of candidates required may be more than are

 will resign themselves from the process either because of a bad